 The Bare Access 4 model has numerous 4 and 5-star reviews across various websites.
-These shoes might look basic but in reality, Merrell really put in their usual solid construction and design techniques to create a great running shoe that is going to outperform most others in all terrain and surfaces.
+These shoes might look basic but in reality, Merrell really put in their usual solid construction, fit and design techniques to create a great running shoe that is going to outperform most others in all terrain and surfaces.

 The Bare Access 4 really has some excellent advantages going for it but they can all be summed up into the following 3 major benefits.

 Check almost any review of the Bare Access 4 model and you’ll see the sheer comfort of these shoes mentioned.
-The combination of lightweight materials, fit and construction make it ideal for running, easy hikes or just wearing all day long.
+The combination of lightweight materials, fit and construction makes it ideal for running, easy hikes or just wearing all day long.
 Even though these are athletic shoes, they feel wonderful on the feet.

 A large part of the materials used is mesh which provides plenty of ventilation in warmer months.
 It may not be waterproof but if you do get caught in rain or run through a puddle, they will dry off very quickly.
 The Vibram rubber sole will give enough traction with the 2mm lugs for most walking and running activities but doesn’t have an unnecessarily aggressive tread that only interferes with the feel and adds weight.

 The Bare Access 4 falls into the group: minimal shoe or barefoot style shoes, but in reality, it does have a bit more “beef” to it than typical shoes of that type.
 Some may find this to be a problem if they don’t research before purchasing.